21 Days Uganda to Rwanda Bird and Wildlife Photography Tour

-We look for species probably missed the previous day, we hope to tick-off Yellow-eyed Black Flycatcher, Mountain Sooty Boubou, Rwenzori Batis, Blue-headed Sunbird, Sharpe’s Starling, White-tailed Blue Flycatcher, Evergreen Forest Warbler, Dusky Tit, Doherty’s Bush-shrike, Siffling Cisticola, Bronze Mannikin, Golden-breasted Bunting, Neumann’s Warbler, Red-throated Alethe, Mountain Wagtail, Barred Long-tailed Cuckoo, Equatorial Akalat, Black Cuckoo, Kungwe Apalis, White-bellied Robin-chat, and many more.
+We look for species probably missed the previous day, we hope to tick off Yellow-eyed Black Flycatcher, Mountain Sooty Boubou, Rwenzori Batis, Blue-headed Sunbird, Sharpe’s Starling, White-tailed Blue Flycatcher, Evergreen Forest Warbler, Dusky Tit, Doherty’s Bush-shrike, Siffling Cisticola, Bronze Mannikin, Golden-breasted Bunting, Neumann’s Warbler, Red-throated Alethe, Mountain Wagtail, Barred Long-tailed Cuckoo, Equatorial Akalat, Black Cuckoo, Kungwe Apalis, White-bellied Robin-chat, and many more.
 We try our luck and listen out at nightfall for the Rwenzori Nightjar (a nocturnal species), Albertine Owlet and Red-chested Owlet.

 DAY 6 Uganda Rwanda Birding Tour: Rwanda Bird Watching Tour to Akagera National Park

 Today we bird to Akagera National Park.
-Akagera boosts of a rich bird Checklist of over 525 species; this reflects the extensive diversity of habitat.
+Akagera boosts a rich bird Checklist of over 525 species; this reflects the extensive diversity of habitat.
 Forty-four species of raptor, Papyrus Gonolek, Shoebill Stork and a good number of Palearctic migrants, amongst which Lesser Kestrel, Great Snipe and Black-winged have been recorded.
 The park represents the northern limit of distribution of some Zambezian biome species, including Sauza’s Shrike, Arnot’s Chat, and Long-tailed Cisticola.
-One species of Guinea-Congo Forests biome, seven of the Afrotropical Highlands biome, nine of the eleven species of the Lake Victoria Basin biome that occur in Rwanda have been recorded at this site.
+One species of Guinea-Congo Forests biome, seven of the Afrotropical Highlands biome, and nine of the eleven species of the Lake Victoria Basin biome that occur in Rwanda have been recorded at this site.

 The park also has a health mammal list of over 50 species among which include the African Elephant which was introduced to the park in 1975.